-- target: the method targeted by our decorator - name: the name of the targeted method - descriptor: a descriptor of the targeted method (is the method enumerable, writable, etc.)
+- target: the prototype of the class targeted by our decorator - name: the name of the targeted method - descriptor: a descriptor of the targeted method (is the method enumerable, writable, etc.)

 Here we simply log the method name, but you could do pretty much whatever you want: interfere with the parameters, the result, calling another function, etc.